Ummidichandrika/100-Days-of-RTL/README.md

 WELCOME TO MY 100DAYSOFRTL

-My Name is Ummidi Chandrika, I am doing 100daysofrtl in Xilinx ISE 14.7 and ModelSim Software.
+My Name is Ummidi Chandrika, I mostly use Xilinx ISE 14.7 Design Suite and sometimes Modelsim software for the simulation of RTL Codes.
+And The Synthesis is performed by using Intel Quartus Prime Software.

 Here is the list of Day wise RTL Codes: